Joyce Hansen: Life

 Hansen was born in the Bronx, New York City on October 18, 1942.
 Her parents were Austin Victor, a photographer, and Lilian Dancy Hansen.
 She earned a bachelor's degree in English from Pace University (1972) and a master's degree in English from New York University (1978).
 For 22 years, she worked as a teacher in New York City public schools, before retiring in 1995.
+Her time as a teacher heavily impacted her writing career.
+She recognized both disinterest and lack of comprehensive reading skills in her students, so she set out on introducing topics via more entertaining means.
+For example, while she was teaching her students about the Civil War, she noticed her students struggling to grasp the main concepts.
+To help her students learn about these topics, she started to publish her young adult books about slavery and the War.
+She used her personal experience to bolster her writings and offer an authentic point of view for her students.
 After retirement she lived with her husband in South Carolina and wrote.
+In 2019, Hansen attended a Fall Literary Festival at the University of South Carolina.

 Fiction

 Hansen has said that her writing is motivated by a drive to increase interest in reading among her students and others who are underrepresented in children's literature.
 Her first novel was The Gift-Giver (1980), about a group of friends living in the Bronx.
 She wrote two sequels to the book, Yellow Bird and Me (1986) and One True Friend (2001).

-In addition to novels set in contemporary urban settings, Hansen has written a number of works of historical fiction about African-American history, including books about slavery and the Civil War.
+In addition to novels set in contemporary urban settings, Hansen has written several works of historical fiction about African-American history, including books about slavery and the Civil War.
 Which Way Freedom?
 (1986), her first work of historical fiction, was named a Coretta Scott King Honor Book.
 The book, about a Black teenager serving with the Union Army in the Civil War, was the first of a trilogy of books that included Out From This Place (1998) and The Heart Calls Home (1999).

 Her novels The Captive (1994) and I Thought My Soul Would Rise and Fly: The Diary of Patsy, a Freed Girl (part of the Dear America series of books) were also named Coretta Scott King Honor Books.